Art @ West Spring Primary School

 Infusing PLAY in Art Lessons

 Learning through PLAY (Purposeful Learning Activities for the Young) is infused in the art curriculum.
-Art lessons are conducted based on the three domains of PLAY; object, physical and dramatic.
-For example, students will be able to work with a variety of materials for their object play, capturing the earth’s textures through their physical play and lastly, creating puppets and role-playing for their dramatic play.
+Art lessons are conducted based on the two domains of PLAY; object and physical play.

 Exploring Great Artists

-Students are also introduced to famous local and international artists, such as Georges Seurat, Vincent Van Gogh, Chen Wen Hsi and Iskandar Jalil.
+Students are also introduced to famous local and international artists, such as Georges Seurat, Vincent Van Gogh, Anthony Poon and Iskandar Jalil.

 Look at how inspired the students are after learning more about the various artists!

-Creating our own dot paintings using Georges Seurat’s pointillism technique
+Creating our own dot artworks using Georges Seurat’s pointillism technique

 Making our own bowl out of clay, inspired by Iskandar Jalil